 History – Kentucky Gay Rights – LGBTI

-The Kentucky Equality Federation’s history for gay rights (LGBTI) is historic.
+Founded by Col. Jordan Palmer in 2004, the Kentucky Equality Federation’s history for gay rights (LGBTI) is historic for LGBTI Rights in Kentucky.
 Kentucky Equality Federation’s Col. Jordan Palmer pushed the first gay hate crime convictions in U.S. history.
 Kentucky Equality Federation under the orders of Col. Jordan Palmer, sued the Warren County Regional Jail for allowing a gay inmate to have his nose bitten off.

 Col. Jordan Palmer, under the name of the Kentucky Equality Federation, sued the commonwealth and had Kentucky’s 2004 Constitutional Amendment banning same-sex marriage struck down by a Kentucky Court of Justice Circuit Court Judge, four months before the U.S. Supreme Court ruling.

-The Kentucky Equality Federation, representing the ILGA, with NGO consultative status with the United Nations Economic and Social Council.
+The Kentucky Equality Federation represents the ILGA and the Earth Equality Alliance at the United Nations (NGO consultative status with the United Nations Economic and Social Council).

 Each year, some 7,000 NGO representatives participate in intergovernmental events at the UN in New York.

-The United Nations Economic and Social Council depends on non-government organizations (NGO) for expertise, reports, suggestions, and proposals by acknowledging the breadth of non-governmental organizations’ expertise and the capacity of non-governmental organizations to support the work of the United Nations. kentucky-equality-federation-gay-rights-lgbti kentucky-equality-federation-gay-rights-lgbti kentucky-equality-federation-gay-rights-lgbti
+The United Nations Economic and Social Council depend on non-government organizations (NGO) for expertise, reports, suggestions, and proposals by acknowledging the breadth of non-governmental organizations’ expertise and the capacity of non-governmental organizations to support the work of the United Nations. kentucky-equality-federation-gay-rights-LGBTI Kentucky-equality-federation-gay-rights-LGBTI Kentucky-equality-federation-gay-rights-LGBTI